dagger/dagger/docs/current/faq.md

 ### Can I run the Dagger Engine as a "rootless" container?

 No. "Rootless mode" means running the Dagger Engine as a container without the `--privileged` flag.
-In this case, the container would not have "root" privileges for all devices on the host system.
-Currently, the Dagger Engine cannot be run as a rootless container; network, platform and volume constraints related to rootless usage would significantly limit its capabilities and performance.
+In this case, the container would not run as the "root" user of the system.
+Currently, the Dagger Engine cannot be run as a rootless container; network and filesystem constraints related to rootless usage would significantly limit its capabilities and performance.
 [Read more about these constraints](https://github.com/dagger/dagger/blob/main/core/docs/d7yxc-operator_manual.md).

 ### I am stuck.
 How can I get help?